-In August 2019, the Company entered into two interest rate swap agreements in the aggregate notional amount of \$44.3 million to fix the interest rate on certain of its variable rate debt to 4.22%.
-The Company has designated these interest rate swaps as hedges against changes in the cash flows of two identical promissory notes (the "Notes") which are secured by loan agreements and mortgage and security agreements on certain real property and improvements.
-The Company has determined that the swaps have payment, expiration dates, and provisions that coincide with the terms of the Notes and are therefore considered to be effective cash flow hedges.
-Accordingly, the Company records the change in fair value of the interest rate swaps as accumulated other comprehensive income (loss), net of applicable taxes.
-Total unrealized losses recorded in total other comprehensive income (loss), net of tax, related to these cash flow hedges was \$1.5 million during the year ended December 31, 2019.
-The total fair value of the swap liabilities as of December 31, 2019 was \$1.9 million and is recorded as a component of Other Non-Current liabilities within the accompanying balance sheet.
-There was no material ineffectiveness for the period presented.
-The Company does not expect to enter into any transactions during the next twelve months which would result in reclassification into earnings or losses associated with these swaps currently reported in accumulated other comprehensive income (loss).
-Refer to Note 13 - Debt for additional information.
+In September 2014, the Company's Australian subsidiary entered into interest rate swap agreements to fix the interest rate on its variable rate non-recourse debt related to a prison project in Rayenhall, a locality near Melbourne, Australia to 3.3% during the design and construction phase and 4.2% during the project's operating phase.
+Refer to Note 7 - Contract Receivable.
+The swaps' notional amounts during the design and construction phase coincided with scheduled construction draw commitments throughout the project.
+The design and construction phase of the project was completed during November 2017 and the related interest rate swap agreements expired.
+At December 31, 2018, the swaps related to the operating phase had a notional value of AUD 450.8 million, or \$318.0 million, based on exchange rates as of December 31, 2018.
+At the onset, the Company had determined that the swaps had payment, expiration dates and provisions that coincided with the terms of the non-recourse debt and the critical terms of the swap agreements and scheduled construction draw commitments were the same and were therefore considered to be effective cash flow hedges.
+During 2017 and 2016, certain of the critical terms of the swap agreements related to the design and construction phase no longer coincided with the scheduled construction draw commitments.
+However, the swaps were still considered to be highly effective and the measurement of any ineffectiveness was not significant during the year ended December 31, 2017 or 2016.
+Accordingly, the Company records the change in the fair value of the interest rate swaps in accumulated other comprehensive income, net of applicable income taxes.
+Total unrealized gains recorded in other comprehensive income, net of tax, related to this cash flow hedge were approximately \$6.1 million, \$4.0 million and \$1.8 million during the years ended December 31, 2018, 2017 and 2016, respectively.
+The total fair value of the swap liability as of December 31, 2018 and 2017 was \$6.8 million and \$14.0 million, respectively, and is recorded as a component of Other Non-Current liabilities within the accompanying consolidated balance sheet.
+There was no material ineffectiveness for the periods presented.
+If the Company refinances the debt before its maturity date, this would result in the reclassification into earnings or losses amounts associated with these swaps currently reported in accumulated other comprehensive income (loss).
+Refer to Note 13 - Debt.